RoboJackets/robocup-software/doc/RunningOnFieldComp.md

 In a new terminal: `cd ~/ssl-vision` `./bin/vision `

 This should pull up a GUI of the ssl-vision system.
-In said GUI, start capture by going to the left sidebar and clicking the arrows to dropdown: (If you can't see these buttons, try scrolling to the right with the bar on bottom.)
+In said GUI, start capture by going to the left sidebar and clicking the arrows to dropdown:

 `Thread 0 -> Image Capture -> Capture Control -> Start Capture`

-Then push `start`.
+Then push the `start` button.
+(If you can't see this button, try scrolling to the right with the bar on bottom.)
 Do the same for Thread 1 for full-field coverage.

 If our system isn't picking up on vision's input, try:
 1. restarting soccer